thomasdunlap/dsp-metis/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 Lists and tuples are both forms of data storage.
-A list is mutable array - meaning the information it holds, its length, and hash number can all change.
+A list is mutable array - meaning the information it holds, its length, and hash numbers can all change.
 Tuples are immutable - you can't assign changes to them like you would a list.

 Only tuples can be dictionary keys of the two.
 Because keys need consistent hash numbers, and the hash numbers of lists change.

-**More**

 ---